hopeVaughn/unpacking_methods_ts/README.md

 This will run the file indicated in the index.ts file.
 You can change the file that is run by changing the import statement in the index.ts file.

-## How to change the file that is run
+## How to Change the File that is Run

 To change the file that is run, you will need to change the import statement in the index.ts file.